Leaderboard

 1 point

-46. If this was not a well informed debate and the decision based upon it surely there requires to be an investigation into how the council planning is operating.
+If this was not a well informed debate and the decision based upon it surely there requires to be an investigation into how the council planning is operating.
 An independent investigation into the highland council planning department given that references have been made to previous planning decisions.
 Cannot see the way this was handled as being uniquely flawed.
 Unfortunately for ICT they now have to consider their options and the future direction of the club.
-As mentioned if a legal approach were taken it would be costly; where’s Digby Brown when you need him.
+As mentioned if a legal approach were taken it would be costly; where’s Digby Brown when you need him.1 point

-48. Duncan Macpherson attended the meeting and was most likely in favour.
+Duncan Macpherson attended the meeting and was most likely in favour.
 He was about to point out how much of a hypocrite Oldham was.
 But then got shut down as apparently you can't speak your mind as an elected official.
 But lying and saying you've been intimidated by people supporting a battery farm is perfectly fine.
 This is what we are up against folks.
-Cognitive dissonance
+Cognitive dissonance1 point

 This leaderboard is set to London/GMT+01:00